 During 2007, the Board held seven meetings.
 All directors attended at least 75% of the aggregate of (i) the Board meetings held during their tenure as directors during 2007 and (ii) the meetings of any committees held during their tenure as members of such committees during 2007.
 Although the Company does not have a formal policy requiring attendance of directors at the annual meeting of shareholders, the expectation of the Company and the Board is that all directors will attend the annual meeting of shareholders unless conflicts prevent them from attending.
-All twelve members of the Board who were members as of the 2007 Annual Meeting of Shareholders attended the 2007 Annual Meeting of Shareholders.
+All twelve members of the Board who were members as of the 2007 Annual Meeting of Shareholders.